|Nutritional Guidelines (per serving)|

 Warm the sauce in the microwave or on the stovetop, if desired, and enjoy!

-- Add a couple of tablespoons of bourbon and some cherries for a cherry bounce chocolate sauce
+- Make a cherry bounce chocolate sauce by adding a couple of tablespoons of bourbon and some cherries.